-The UK music industry is vast and offers an array of job opportunities for those with passion, talent, tenacity and drive.
-Year-on-year the sector continues to grow - in 2016 it employed around 142,000 people and generated £4.4billion for the UK economy, an increase of 6% on 2015 figures.
+The UK music industry offers an array of job opportunities for those with passion, talent, tenacity and drive.
+Year-on-year the sector continues to grow - the latest music industry figures suggest it employed around 142,208 people and generated £4.4billion for the UK economy.
 If you want a career in music there's never been a better time to turn your dream into reality.

 You don't need the vocal talent of Adele or the business brain of Simon Cowell to make it big.
 There are many different ways into the industry - social media has opened up a route that wasn't available ten years ago.
 Singers and musicians are now being signed after being spotted on YouTube and music journalists are securing jobs off the back of blogging.
 However, you will need qualifications and experience.
 Here we explore what music degrees, internships and apprenticeships are on offer.

 There's a range of undergraduate courses on offer at universities across the UK.
-For example, you can study for a BMus in Music at the University of Bristol, University of York and the Royal Academy of Music to name just a selection of institutions.
+For example, you can study for a Bachelor of Music (BMus) at the University of Bristol, University of York and the Royal Academy of Music to name just a selection of institutions.
 Undergraduate-level music degrees can also be studied in:

 - digital music